texstudio-org/texstudio/utilities/manual/source/editing.md

 The \"Structure View\" (left panel) lets you quickly reach any part of your document.
 All you need to do is to click on any item (label, section\...) and you will be taken to the beginning of the corresponding area in the editor.
-The mechanism for jumping to a line does not anymore only consider line numbers but really remembers text lines.
+The mechanism for jumping to a line no longer only considers line numbers but really remembers text lines.
 Thus adding and removing lines will not lead to jumps to wrong locations.

 A light-blue background shows the present cursor position in the text in the